dnigh/ScoobyRom/ScoobyRom/README.md

 On a slow computer this can take several seconds.
 By using a good search range, load time is usually just a fraction of a second - highly recommended if you use this app frequently in terms of editing metadata!

-See record position column as well as statistics window to get first/last record positions.
+See record position column, properties window and navigation bar to get first/last record positions.
 Currently you've got to add and adjust this manually in XML: